rabutler/rabutler.github.io/_drafts/animated-SVG-R.md

 * Will the SVG be included directly in the html or referenced as an `<object>` or `<iframe>`?
 * Will the JavaScript be included within the `<svg>` tags, or referenced as a seperate script?

-We will walk through the setup for two versions that encompass several answers to these questions.
-The first version, we will refer to as the "Stand Alone SVG".
-For this version, it will be included directly in the html, and will include the JavaScript within the `<svg>` tags.
-The second version will be the "Referenced SVG and JavaScript" version, where we will setup both the SVG and the JavaScript file to be referenced via `<object>` and `<script>` tags in the html.
+We will setup both the SVG and the JavaScript file to be referenced via `<object>` and `<script>` tags in the html, but will note how to edit the setup if the SVG is included in the html or the JavaScript is included within the `<svg>` tags.

 As explained [here][11], the basis for creating the animation is that you are modifying the `stroke-dashoffset` and `stroke-dasharray` style settings, such that the line progressively appears, i.e., looks like it is drawing itself.
-For both approaches, we use a modified version of [Jake Archibald's][5] approach.
+To do this, we use a modified version of [Jake Archibald's][5] approach.

-#### Stand Alone SVG

-For the stand alone versrion of the SVG, we will add the following JavaScript into the SVG, and trigger the animation to begin when the document loads:
+The basic setup for referencing the SVG and JavaScript from an HTML document is:

+{% highlight html %}
+{% raw %}
+<object id="objID" data="/path/to/Animated.svg" type="image/svg+xml"></object>
+<script src="/path/to/AnimateCode.js"></script>
+{% endraw %}
+{% endhighlight %}

+_Note that I use the `<object>` tag to reference the SVG, but the same JavaScript should work if it is referenced using `<iframe>`._

+We follow [Archibald's][5] approach, with the following modifications.
+We start by getting the containing document by its ID, and then get the contents of the document, We select the path based on path ID ("drivePath"), and perform some changes to the path's style attributes.
+We change the animation to be 10 seconds long and linear (`path.style.transition = path.style.WebkitTransition ="stroke-dashoffset 10s linear";`), and make the path show up (`path.style.strokeOpacity = "1";`) since it is initially hidden.
+Playing around with the `path.style.transition` will allow you to customize the look of the line drawing itself and how long it takes to complete.

+Also, since the JavaScript file is referenced, it makes sense to make it more generic so that it can be reused.
+As shown below, it now accepts two arguements: `mySvgObj` which is the ID attribute of the containing `<object>` code, and `myPath`, which is the ID attribute of the `<path>` you wish to annimate.

 {% highlight javascript %}
 {% raw %}
-var draw = function(){
+var draw = function(mySvgObj, myPath){
+  var svgObj, svgDoc;
+  // get the SVG by ID
+  svgObj = document.getElementById(mySvgObj);
+  svgDoc = svgObj.contentDocument;
   // get the drivePath <path>
-   var path = svgDoc.getElementById("drivePath");
+  var path = svgDoc.getElementById(myPath);
   var length = path.getTotalLength();
   // Clear any previous transition path.style.transition = path.style.WebkitTransition = 'none';
   // Set up the starting positions path.style.strokeDasharray = length + ' ' + length;
   path.style.strokeDashoffset = length;
   // Trigger a layout so styles are calculated & the browser
   // picks up the starting position before animating path.getBoundingClientRect();
   // Define our transition
   path.style.transition = path.style.WebkitTransition =
     'stroke-dashoffset 10s linear';
   // make the path visible
   path.style.strokeOpacity = '1';
   // Go!
   path.style.strokeDashoffset = '0';
 }
-window.onload = function(){
-   draw();
-}
 {% endraw %}
 {% endhighlight %}

-This approach is explained by [Archibald][5].
-The only modifications from his code are: selecting the path based on path ID ("drivePath"), changing the animation to be 10 seconds long and linear (`path.style.transition = path.style.WebkitTransition ="stroke-dashoffset 10s linear";`), and making the path show up (`path.style.strokeOpacity = "1";`).
-Playing around with the `path.style.transition` will allow you to customize the look of the line drawing itself and how long it takes to complete.
+As shown in the next section, we will start the animation with a button click, however, adding `window.onload = function(){ draw(); }` to the end of the JavaScript file will have the animation start as soon as the page loads. portion.

+#### Modifications for Embedded JavaScript

+If the JavaScript is included in the SVG file, it should be placed just inside the opening `<svg>` tag.
+In this case, the `mySvgObj` argument, `svgObj` and `svgDoc` variables, and the two lines that set these variables can be eliminated.

-This code is added just after the opening `<svg>` tag.
-While it could be copied and pasted into the SVG, we used R to add the script.
+While the JavaScript code could be copied and pasted into the SVG, we used R to add the script.
 The `add_ecmascript` function could be added to the original R code, before the `toString.XMLNode` function.
 Or, as shown below, we read the SVG back in, add the JavaScript, and then save it again, in case you are copying and pasting the code from this page. `add_ecmascript` is from [the CRDV code][8].

 {% highlight r %}